How to Dye Your Beard At Home: Dye Types, Process, & Aftercare

 Post-Dye Care

 Congratulations!
 You've successfully navigated the beard dyeing process.
-Before you ride off into the sunset with your newly colored mane, arm yourself with some pro tips to keep that beard looking nothing short of spectacular.
+Before you ride off into the sunset with a newly colored mane, you may want to pursue these frequently asked questions to keep that beard looking nothing short of spectacular.

-How often you dive back into the dye is like asking how often you should visit your favorite burger joint; it depends on your appetite ... for color.
 Typically, touching up every four to six weeks keeps your beard looking fresh without overdoing it.
-Just listen to your beard; it'll tell you when it's time for a refresh.
+Just pay attention to your scruff; it'll reveal when it's time for a refresh.

 How To Dye a Short Beard